opencadc/caom2/torkeep/README.md

 ### torkeep.properties
-The torkeep.properties configures a collection with the desired proposal group, operator group and staff group.
+The torkeep.properties configures the services that provide grants to access collections, and collection specific properties.
-Each entry in the properties file configures a collection.
-Each entry has a name, followed by entry-specific properties.
+Each collection in the properties file configures a collection name, followed by collection-specific properties.

 ```
+# permission services (one per line) that provide read and write grants
+org.opencadc.torkeep.grantProvider = {URI}

-# required properties
+# collection name and one or more collection properties
 org.opencadc.torkeep.collection = {CAOM collection name}
 {collection name}.basePublisherID = {URI}

-# optional properties
-{collection name}.readOnlyGroup = {group URI}
-{collection name}.readWriteGroup = {group URI}
-{collection name}.anon = {true | false}
 {collection name}.computeMetadata = {true | false}
 {collection name}.proposalGroup = {true | false}
 ```
+_org.opencadc.torkeep.grantProvider_ is URI to a permissions service that provides grants to read and write CAOM collections.
+The URI is a resourceID (e.g. ivo://opencadc.org/baldur) to a permissions service defined in a registry service, one line per permissions service.

 _org.opencadc.torkeep.collection_ specifies the CAOM collection name.

 _{collection name}.bashPublisherID_ is the base for generating Plane publisherID values.
 The base is an uri of the form `ivo://<authority>[/<path>]` publisherID values: `<basePublisherID>/<collection>?<observationID>/<productID>`

-_{collection name}.readOnlyGroup_ specifies a group (one per line) that can read (get) matching assets (default: empty list).

-_{collection name}.readWriteGroup_ specifies a group (one per line) that can read and write (get/put/update/delete) matching assets (default: empty list).

-_{collection name}.anon_  specifies that all users (including anonymous) can read matching assets (default: false).

 _{collection name}.computeMetadata_ enables computation and persistence of computed metadata(generally, Plane metadata aggregated from the artifacts). (default: false)